Super Mario RPG: Plot

-Mario sets out to rescue Princess Toadstool, infiltrating the castle to which she has been taken and challenging kidnapper King Bowser.
-During the battle, a giant living sword named Exor falls from the sky, breaks through the Star Road (a pathway that helps grant people's wishes), and crashes into Bowser's castle, sending Mario, Princess Toadstool, and Bowser flying in different directions, as well as scattering the seven-star fragments.
-Mario lands back at his pad and meets up with Toad, who tells him he has to rescue Toadstool.
+One day, Mario sets out once again to rescue Princess Peach from Bowser at his castle.
+During their battle, a giant animate sword named Exor falls from the sky, breaks through the Star Road (a pathway that helps grant people's wishes), and crashes into Bowser's castle, sending Mario, Peach, and Bowser flying in different directions, as well as scattering the seven-star fragments.
+Mario lands back at his pad and meets up with Toad, who tells him he has to rescue Peach.
 Mario returns to Bowser's castle, but Exor destroys the bridge, preventing him from entering.
 Mario makes his way to the Mushroom Kingdom, where Mario encounters a "tadpole" named Mallow who has set out to retrieve a frog coin taken by the local thief Croco.
 After Mario helps him retrieve the frog coin, they return to the Mushroom Kingdom to find that it is overrun by the Smithy Gang, followers of the evil robotic blacksmith king named Smithy.
-Mario and Mallow enter the castle to defeat gang boss Mack, and subsequently find a mysterious Star Piece.
-Mallow accompanies Mario to Tadpole Pond so they can get advice from Frogfucius, Mallow's grandfather.
+Mario and Mallow enter the castle to defeat their lieutenant, Claymorton (known as Mack in the original game), and subsequently find a mysterious Star Piece.
+Mallow accompanies Mario to Tadpole Pond so they can get advice from the Frog Sage, Mallow's grandfather.
 He reveals that Mallow is not really a tadpole, and says Mallow should join Mario on a quest to find the seven Star Pieces as well as Mallow's real parents.

 The duo travel to Rose Town where they meet a star spirit who has animated and taken control of a wooden doll named Geno.
 After battling the bow-like creature Bowyer, who is immobilizing residents of Rose Town with his arrows, they retrieve another Star Piece.
 Geno joins Mario and reveals to him the Star Piece is a part of the shattered Star Road, where he normally resides.
-Geno has been tasked with repairing Star Road and defeating Smithy, so that the world's wishes may again be heard.
-The trio eventually head to Booster Tower, the home of the eccentric amusement-venue owner, Booster, where they encounter Bowser, whose minions have all deserted him.
+Geno has been tasked with repairing the Star Road and defeating Smithy, so that the world's wishes may again be heard.
+The trio retrieve the third star piece then head to Booster Tower, the home of the eccentric amusement-venue owner, Booster, where they encounter Bowser, whose minions have all deserted him.
 Bowser reluctantly asks Mario to help him to reclaim his castle; Mario agrees, allowing Bowser to save face by pretending he is joining the Koopa Troop, and Bowser joins the party.
-The new team intercepts Princess Toadstool just before she is forcibly married to Booster, but it turns out that the wedding wasn't real; Booster, having no idea what a marriage actually is, just thought it was a fun party and abruptly returns home after devouring the cake.
+The new team intercepts Princess Peach just before she is forcibly married to Booster, but it turns out that the wedding wasn't real; Booster, having no idea what a marriage actually is, just thought it was a fun party and abruptly returns home after devouring the cake.